WordPress/Requests/docs/why-requests.md

 3. **Thoroughly tested**

-   Requests is [continuously integrated with Travis][travis] and test coverage is [constantly monitored with CodeCov][codecov] to give you confidence in the library.
+   Requests is [continuously integrated with GH Actions][ghactions] and test coverage is [constantly monitored with CodeCov][codecov] to give you confidence in the library.
 We aim for test coverage **over 90%** at all times, and new features require new tests to go along with them.
 This ensures that you can